MY ROOT CANAL: FAQ

 During your consultation appointment the staff and doctor will be glad to address ALL your concerns.

 Will treatment be the same day as my CONSULTATION visit?

 What about infection?
-Because of care?
-Because of NOT receiving care?
+Is it Because of care, or NOT receiving care?

 Again, there’s little need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 When the inside of the tooth dies it becomes a source of infection which can move outside the tooth.
 The longer any dental problem persists, the more difficult treatment becomes and the more likely complications can occur.
 If a dental infection is left untreated the results can be more serious pain or infections which may even require hospitalization.